d3s-trento/contiki-uwb/dev/dw1000/statetime.md

 * `dw1000_statetime_schedule_tx(const uint32_t schedule_tx_32hi)`
     used when scheduling a delayed transmission.
-The argument, similarly to the Decawave API is the time at which the RMarker transits the antenna.
+The argument is the time at which the RMarker transits the antenna, not considering the antenna delay.
+    Statetime does not take into account the antenna delay in any way.

 * `dw1000_statetime_schedule_txrx(const uint32_t schedule_tx_32hi, const uint32_t rx_delay_uus)`
     used when scheduling a delayed tranmission followed by a reception.
 The rx delay